The CCF AATC 2025 Speech Restoration Challenge: A Retrospective: Introduction

 \section{Introduction}

-Speech restoration, the process of recovering clean speech from degraded signals, is a cornerstone of modern audio engineering and communication systems.
-Its applications range from improving the clarity of VoIP calls to enhancing the accessibility of assistive listening devices.
-While significant progress has been made, much of the existing research has traditionally focused on isolated problems, such as denoising~\cite{reddy2021icassp}, dereverberation~\cite{richter2023sgmse}, or declipping~\cite{hernandez2024vrdmg}.
+Speech restoration, the process of recovering clean speech from degraded signals, is a cornerstone of modern audio engineering.
+While significant progress has been made in isolated sub-tasks such as denoising~\cite{reddy2021icassp}, dereverberation~\cite{richter2023sgmse}, and bandwidth extension~\cite{li2025apollo}, real-world communication pipelines present a far more complex landscape.
+Speech signals in the wild typically suffer from a cascade of distortions~\cite{liu2022voicefixer,zhang24h_interspeech,zhang2025anyenhance,wang2025metis,li2024masksr,zhang2025multi}, including acoustic interference, lossy compression, and upstream processing errors.

-However, in practical, real-world scenarios, speech signals are rarely affected by a single, isolated type of degradation.
-Instead, they often suffer from a cascade of distortions~\cite{liu2022voicefixer,zhang24h_interspeech,zhang2025anyenhance,wang2025metis,li2024masksr,zhang2025multi}.
-For instance, a speaker's voice may be captured in a noisy, reverberant room (acoustic degradation), then compressed for transmission (signal-chain artifact), and subsequently processed by a built-in, imperfect enhancement algorithm on a receiving device (secondary processing artifact).
-These composite distortions present a formidable challenge, as the artifacts can be non-linear and interdependent.

-To address this gap and encourage the development of robust, all-in-one speech restoration solutions, we organized the CCF AATC 2025: Speech Restoration Challenge, which is dedicated to the task of universal speech restoration under complex and composite degradations.
-This paper details the task design, dataset construction, baseline system, and evaluation methodology of the challenge.
-The primary goal of the challenge is to foster the creation of a unified model capable of jointly tackling various distortions to significantly improve the quality, intelligibility, and naturalness of the restored speech.